This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 The Superintendent shall be responsible for administering and monitoring the budget through the course of the year.
 The Superintendent and the Business Manager shall maintain a system of appropriate expenditures and encumbrance accounting that is organized to conform to the requirements for State and Federal Accounting Reports.
 In the absence of a Business Manager, the Assistant Business Manager or such other person in the central office as shall be designated by the Superintendent with Board of Education approval, shall fulfill the duties of the Business Manager as defined herein.
 A monthly budget status report shall be provided which shows the appropriated budget, expenditures to date (to include\encumbered and expended amounts), projected expenditures, the difference between the projected expenditures and the appropriation, and general comments indicating the reason for the difference.

 Based upon the above reports, when necessary budget transfers shall be made according to the following:

-In either transfer case, the Business Manager shall maintain a list of all transfers and submit them to the Board of Education on a monthly basis at their regular meeting as part of the monthly budget status report.
+In either transfer case, the Business Manager shall maintain a list of all transfers and submit them to the Board of Education and a written explanation of a transfer will be provided to the Board of Selectmen on a monthly basis at their regular meeting as part of the monthly budget status report.
 All transfer requests must be submitted to the Superintendent and Board of Education in a timely fashion and approved at the next regularly scheduled meeting.